wagtail/wagtail/docs/topics/search/backends.rst

 .. note::

    Wagtail doesn't support Elasticsearch 2.0 yet; please use 1.x in the meantime.
-Elasticsearch 2.0 support is scheduled for Wagtail 1.3.
+Elasticsearch 2.0 support is scheduled for a future release.

 .. code-block:: sh